justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 - Finding nodes of interest: For many of the operations below, the developer has to find specific nodes to operate on.
-- Adding event listeners: event listeners have to be imperatively added.
+- Adding event listeners: Event listeners have to be imperatively added.
-- Setting properties: setting a property on an element needs to be done imperatively.
+- Setting properties: Setting a property on an element needs to be done imperatively.
 - Repeated fragments: This requires mapping over data and either cloning a sub-template or interpolating a string.